-The most current applicable report of OSC designates the District as "No Designation" (Fiscal Score: 18.3%).
+The most current applicable report of OSC designates the District as "No Designation" (Fiscal Score: 0.0%).
 More information on the FSMS may be obtained from the Office of the State Comptroller.

 In addition, OSC helps local government officials manage government resources efficiently and effectively.
 The Comptroller oversees the fiscal affairs of local governments statewide, as well as compliance with relevant statutes and observance of good business practices.
 This fiscal oversight is accomplished, in part, through its audits, which identify opportunities for improving operations and governance.
-The most recent audit performed was released April 5, 2017.
-The purpose of such audit was to provide an independent evaluation of the District's proposed budget for the 2017-2018 fiscal year.
-The complete report, together with the District's response, may be found on the OSC's official website.
-Reference to this website implies no warranty of accuracy of information therein.
+The most recent audit was released on April 5, 2017.
+The purpose of the audit was a budget review to provide an independent evaluation of the District's proposed budget for the 2017-18 fiscal year.
+The complete report may be found on the State Comptroller's official website.
+References to websites and/or website addresses presented herein are for informational purposes only and implies no warranty of accuracy of information therein.
+Unless specified otherwise, such websites and the information or links contained therein are not incorporated into, and are not part of, this Official Statement.